Articles , Glossary

 • technology awareness.

-The list can be continued longer and longer and amaze designers and customers by its diversity level.
-To avoid the issues of misunderstanding or misperception, as well as risk getting lost in the environment of other logos and icons, testing becomes the integral design process stage.
+The list can be continued longer and longer, and amaze designers and customers with its diversity level.
+To avoid the issues of misunderstanding or misperception, as well as the risk of getting lost in the environment of other logos and icons, testing becomes an integral design process stage.

 passfold_logo_stroke-design